allorens/BCS/README.md

 ### The data ###

 In the repository, scores, scape plots and performance metadata can be found.
 Scores are offered in PDF, MIDI, musicXML, .musx and .mscx formats.
 In order to facilitate navigation, .mscx scores contain note numberings for each part (piano or cello) separately.
 Data for each recording are organised by measurement unit:
 1. Op.
-38i: note/ crotchet beat / minim beat / bar
+38i: note / crotchet beat / minim beat / bar
 2. Op.
 38ii: note / quaver beat / crotchet beat / bar
 3. Op.
 38iii: note / crotchet beat / minim beat / bar
 4. Op.
 99i: note / crotchet beat / bar